CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-10-20-create-customer-loyalty.md

 When your brand and products are aligned and make sense to your target audience then it clicks.
 People align with your brand and when you have that you have the opportunity to create great and long lasting customer loyalty.

 They love you, they think your products rock and when you come out with something new they want it.
 Some clients buy things in some stores just for the shopping experience they actual product is a minor part of it, but the product is awesome.
-The experience is awesome on steroids.</p>
+The experience is awesome on steroids.
 <ul>
 <li>Do something unexpected.</li>
 <li>Communicate, I know simple thing but many companies don't do this</li>